 A Global Online Employment Report 2013[i] analyzed in an article, written by a marketing consultant[ii], ascertained that the creative freelance assignments and those in the IT/programming space were ranked 1 and 2 respectively forming 40% and 39% of the projects posted in the last year.
 Within the global creative economy, the demand for jobs belonging to domains such as writing, graphic design, video production and photography have all seen an 80%+ increase globally as compared to the previous year.

 In Flexing It’s 'Decoding India's freelancers'[iii]survey too we discovered that the creative space was the second largest segment of freelancers/independent professionals with the desire to do interesting work and build a strong portfolio, cited as the top reasons for taking on project-based work.
 In this piece, we highlight some patterns we are seeing in the demand and supply of such skills in India.

 Demand for creative freelancers across companies of different types

-Based on the assignments we see posted on Flexing It, large companies and start-ups alike are looking for diverse roles to be filled by quality, creative professionals.
+Based on the assignments we see posted on Flexing It, large companies and start-ups alike are looking for diverse roles to be filled with quality, creative professionals.
 Topping the charts are projects that need experience with digital and social media marketing, knowledge of developing and executing content strategies, and quality design skills to develop websites, logos and other brand/marketing collateral.
 It is important to understand that companies, however traditional their products and services may be, need creative people to promote, market and present these especially on new media/channels and this is opening up a wide range of roles for the creative freelancer.
 Whether it is a non-profit or a start-up, an updated and fully functional, presentable and well-designed website is a must, as is the clarity in the messages it is trying to convey.

 Creating a stronger, more diverse portfolio of work